 Jalil, who today is one of the top-rated Classic Journeys guides in Morocco, tells me that such close encounters are really quite common.
 “I introduce my guests to the people I know in the souk and the desert and villages.
 But it is also our tradition to know no stranger.
 As you say, it is our pleasure to go with the flow.”

 Saida—mother of two, a former journalist and longtime guiding colleague of Jalil—finishes his thought.
 “In our country, the friend of my friend is your friend.”
-She and Jalil are both well-known for their logistical finesse on Classic Journeys’ Morocco adventure tours.
+She and Jalil are both well-known for their logistical finesse on Classic Journeys’ Morocco walking tour.
 But her eye is always open for an out-of-left-field experience.
 “If I see a shepherd with his tea kettle on the fire and he raises his hand in greeting, I think, ‘Yes!
 This will be a good day.’”

 Morocco’s Natural Wonders